 Employees may be tempted to lay hands on the food meant for sales and takeaway cash if a strict control system is not implemented.

-This can be understood from an example siting two eateries following two different methods of order taking.
+This can be understood from an example of sitting two eateries following two different methods of order taking.
 Eatery A is very simple and located on a wayside and it sells tea, coffee, biscuits, and five varieties of savories which are made every day.

 Since the number of items on offer is limited, the proprietor implements a verbal order taking procedure in the hotel.
 It means the server enquires what guests want and passes the order orally to the kitchen staff.